Hypertension

 Wikipedia, Sodium in Biology, September 2022

-Humans have taste receptors that detect sodium ions.
-These receptors also detect the ions of other alkali metals as salty.
-Humans taste salt.
-The sense is not calibrated.
+The sense of taste for salt is not calibrated.
 Humans can detect that a mouthful of food contains salt but cannot tell how much sodium they consume.

 The adequate intake for sodium is 1,200 to 1,500 milligrams per day.
 On average, people in the United States consume 3,400 milligrams per day, an amount that promotes hypertension.
 Salt contains about 39.3% sodium by mass; the safe upper limit for sodium is under 1 teaspoon per day.
 1 tsp of table salt weighs 5.7 grams, and contains 2,240 mg. of sodium.